 This award, funded in honor of late faculty member Robert Lovejoy and his wife Karen, is made to outstanding Binghamton University undergraduates in economics who elect to pursue an MA degree here as well.
 The fellowship is given intermittently to extremely qualified students as determined by the faculty.

 Adjunct Teaching Appointments

 Economics graduate students with successful teaching records who have exhausted their assistantship eligibility may be appointed as adjunct lecturers within the department.
-Such assignments carry a stipend and usually a tuition waiver.
+Such assignments carry a stipend.

 Occasionally faculty obtain grants and are able to hire one or more graduate students to assist them with research related to the scope of the grant.
 The availability and amount of such funds are determined by the terms of the grant.